 (PDF) Measuring gambling-related harms: A framework for action is a report published by the Gambling Commission, ABSG, and GambleAware.
 This report agreed a preliminary working definition of gambling-related harms and adapted models of how harms sit within broader eco-social and prevention models.

 Measuring gambling-related harms – Methodologies & Data Scoping Study: Understanding and measuring gambling-related harms is one of the Gambling Commission’s top priorities.
 This study aims to scope different methodologies for estimating social costs of gambling-related harms and make recommendations as to which methods are most feasible.

 This work is being completed by the Personal Social Services Research Unit and the London School of Economics.
-More information is available in the project brief.
+More information is available in the (PDF opens in the new window) project brief.

 Gambling-related suicide: Suicide is one of the most serious of the possible harms associated with gambling and one of the priority themes identified in the framework.
 Using existing data sets, this project focuses on providing insights into rates of suicides, suicide attempts, suicide ideation and self-harm which are associated with problem gambling.
 This will compare prevalence between those reporting different risk factors.

 Work on this project has been conducted by Dr Heather Wardle and Swansea University.
-More information is available in the project brief.
+More information is available in the (PDF opens in the new window) project brief.

 There are three outputs from this research, these are: